Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 Will physical therapy help me improve performance during sport or exercise?

 Physical therapy services are geared towards resolving pain and putting the body in a better state of function in order to reduce the likelihood of re-injury.
-So yes, that process will improve performance in the gym, on the field, and on the court as compared to your performance when pain was influencing how you moved.
+Ensuring you move pain free and without restriction will improve performance in the gym, on the field, and on the court.

 What should I wear?